 Austin E. Knowlton Memorial Scholarship

-The trustees of the Austin E. Knowlton Foundation established the Austin E. Knowlton Scholarship at Augustana College for those with the following qualifications:
+The trustees of the Austin E. Knowlton Foundation established the Austin E. Knowlton Scholarship at Augustana College for admitted students from states outside Illinois and Iowa, with preference given to students from Ohio.

 - There is no separate scholarship process.
 Students are automatically considered when they apply to the college.